Updated September 8, 2020

 “Mind-body interventions (MBIs) such as meditation, yoga and Tai Chi don’t simply relax us; they can ‘reverse’ the molecular reactions in our DNA which cause ill-health and depression, according to a study by the universities of Coventry and Radboud.”

 Follow my road map to help you edit your mental and physical health equations, restoring your health so that you can get on with your life and the pursuit of meaningful goals and relationships.
 Find alternate mood protecting and enhancing supports at My Green Medicine Cabinet.
+Consult your regular healthcare provider before stopping medications or adding in alternative supports.

 ‘for your physical, mental, emotional and spiritual ails’

 These are very difficult times and existing mental health and addiction challenges can be magnified.
 If you have people in your life who are exhibiting threatening mental health behaviours towards themselves or others, it is important to take action through setting boundaries and incident reporting.
-Failure to take note and action could result in serious consequences for other people, including your loved ones.
-The recent events in Nova Scotia highlights the seriousness of radical changes in a person’s mental state that led to the death of many innocent people.
-Utilize and recommend the mental health supports that are readily available during the pandemic through governments and community services.
+Failure to take note and action could result in serious consequences for you or other people, including your loved ones.
+The recent events in Nova Scotia highlights the seriousness of radical changes in a person’s mental state that led to the death of so many innocent people.
+Utilize and recommend the mental health supports that are readily available during the pandemic, through governments and community services.
 Check out the resource list below.

 Elisabeth Hines, C.N.C., C.B.P., Holistic Wellness Practitioner, Health by Design, http://www.mybodycanhealitself.ca/